C# Implicit Conversions

 -

-has an implicit identity or reference conversion to an interface- or delegate-typeU
+Shas an implicit identity or reference conversion to an interface- or delegate-typeUand -

 - require no checks at run-time because the compiler can prove they will always succeed